 Here are the links to download the Administrative Templates files based on the operating system version.
 This helps you to set the newest version of ADMX policies for Windows 10 PCs.

-We have seen this list as very helpful in delivering a new Intune enrollment experience for AVD VMs using Intune group policy.
+This list has been very helpful in delivering a new Intune enrollment experience for AVD VMs using Intune group policy.

 Download Administrative Templates (.admx) for Windows 10 2022 Update (22H2)